 The smallest moments deserve capturing, too.
 “I want pictures of the in-between stuff, not just the birthdays or vacations,” says Julie Pearson, a mother of two.
 “I’ll even have my husband take a photo of me changing a diaper or carrying the stroller down the subway stairs.
 If I had more pictures of my mom doing these things, that would be so special to me.
 These are the moments that make your life what it is.”

 I haven’t been able to stop thinking about this.
-It’s true that I’m usually the one taking the photos, and, although we have lots of pretty photos of trips and parties, I don’t have many pictures of how I truly see and feel my life as a mother.
-My #1 thing as a parent are my evening adventures with the boys, before Alex gets home — riding bikes, walking around the block, reading books — yet we have essentially no photos of them.
-I’d be so grateful for a snapshot or two of those cherished times, no matter how blurry or lopsided, to hold onto forever.
+Although we take photos on trips or when having friends over, I don’t have many pictures of how I truly see and feel my life as a mother.
+One of my #1 things as a parent are my evening adventures with the boys — riding bikes, walking around the block, reading books — yet we have hardly any photos of them.
+I’d be so grateful for some snapshots of those cherished times, no matter how blurry or lopsided, to hold onto forever.